MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 **Dynamics 365 assistant for Microsoft Teams (preview)**: Provides sellers with timely and in-context intelligent guidance across the sales journey so that sellers can spend more time building relationships with their customers.
 To learn more, see [Overview of Dynamics 365 assistant](overview-dynamics-365-assistant-app-teams.md).

 > [!NOTE]
-> The premium Sales Insights features that are in preview don’t require Sales Insights license during the preview period.
+> The premium Sales Insights features that are in preview don’t require a Sales Insights or a Sales Premium license during the preview period.

 ### See also